Five Areas Limited (“Five Areas”)

 - Individual: means a person who registers on any of our sites in order to use the Services for his/her own benefit;

-- Practitioner/Supporter: means a person, whether qualified (such as a qualified doctor or other professional working within the health sector) or a supporter in other settings (e.g. a teacher, voluntary/third sector worker or employee, relative or friend) who uses the Services in order to work with an Individual.
+- Practitioner/Supporter: means a person, whether qualified (such as a qualified doctor or other professional working within the health, employment or wellbeing sector) or a supporter in other settings (e.g. a teacher, voluntary/third sector worker or employee, relative or friend) who uses the Services in order to work with an Individual.

 - System: means the secure e-commerce platform which we operate to enable the Services to be provided via the Sites; and